 This is the story of how it came to be, how it came to pass, and what the future holds.
 This is the story of The Last Artifact.

-Jaime Jacobsen is an award-winning documentary filmmaker whose work explores the intersection of cultural identity, science and art.
-Jaime’s most recent film, Finding Traction (2015), was distributed on Netflix, Amazon and Hulu, screened in 26 countries around the globe, and won an Emmy Award from the National Academy of Television Arts & Sciences (Northwest region), in addition to four international awards.
-She also won an Emmy Award for her work as a Field Producer on Indian Relay (2013), which aired on PBS’ Independent Lens, screened at the Smithsonian, and was scheduled for over 900 broadcasts across the United States.
-In January 2017 she was awarded a grant to co-produce and direct a new feature-length documentary, The Last Artifact, which is scheduled for international release in 2019.
+Jaime Jacobsen is an Emmy Award-winning filmmaker whose work explores the intersection of identity, culture, and social change.
+Jaime’s most recent film, Finding Traction, premiered at the Banff Mountain Film Festival and went on to screen in 26 countries around the world.
+It won an Emmy, four international awards, and is currently featured on Netflix and Amazon Prime.
+Jaime also won an Emmy Award for her work as a Field Producer on Indian Relay, which aired on PBS’ documentary series, Independent Lens, screened twice at the Smithsonian, and was scheduled for over 900 broadcasts across the U.S. Most recently Jaime was awarded a grant to co-direct The Last Artifact, which is scheduled for release in 2019.